 AAN members receive a variety of benefits including access to high-quality investment opportunities, access to a robust network of entrepreneurs, fellow investors, and commercialization experts, and more.
 AAN is always looking for accredited angel investors to join our community.
 If you would like to become an AAN member, please complete our membership application form below.

 The Aggie Angel Network is actively seeking to invest in great startup companies.
-If you believe your company meets the requirements for our network we encourage you to apply so we can consider you to present your investment opportunity at one of our investor meetings.
+If you believe your company meets the requirements for our network, we encourage you to apply so we can consider you to present your investment opportunity at one of our investor meetings.

-- The company should be seeking $100K to $1.5M in equity financing.
+- Companies should be seeking $100K to $1.5M in equity financing.
 AAN will also consider debt financing w/ an equity component (i.e. convertible debt or debt with warrants).

-- If the Venture is raising over $1M, AAN requests that it secure a lead investor for its raise before applying.
+- If a company is raising over $1M, AAN requests that it secure a lead investor for its raise before applying.